Whole Again: "Southgate You're the One"

-During England's run to the semi-finals of the 2018 FIFA World Cup, the song was adopted as a football chant by England fans in honour of manager Gareth Southgate.
-The lines "Baby you're the one / You still turn me on / You can make me whole again" were changed to "Southgate, you're the one / You still turn me on / Football's coming home again".
-The song had previously been adapted by Celtic fans earlier in the 2017–18 season in honour of defender Mikael Lustig.
+During England's run to the semi-finals of the 2018 FIFA World Cup, England fans adapted the song as a football chant in honour of manager Gareth Southgate.
+The lines "Baby you're the one / You still turn me on / You can make me whole again" were changed to "Southgate, you're the one / You still turn me on / Football's coming home again" in reference to "Three Lions" by David Baddiel, Frank Skinner and The Lightning Seeds.
+The song had previously been adapted by Celtic fans earlier in the 2017–18 season in honour of defender Mikael Lustig and has since also been adapted by England fans in honour of women's manager Sarina Wiegman.

 Andy McCluskey, one of the song's original songwriters, said about England fans adapting it into one of their chants, "The Kittens are really chuffed and are actually considering remaking the single with the England lyrics.
 Any time something you've created becomes widely accepted is humbling and touching.
 I wonder who made that first connection by starting to sing it, and suddenly everyone was doing it."
 During the 2018 World Cup before England's quarterfinal against Sweden, which England won 2–0, Natasha Hamilton shared a video of herself on Twitter singing the alternate lyrics.

 On 3 July 2021 during UEFA Euro 2020, Atomic Kitten then returned to perform the song with reworked lyrics including the existing alternate ones in front of chanting football fans at a watch party at Boxpark Croydon for England's quarterfinal against Ukraine, which England won 4–0.
 On 6 July 2021, the day before England's semi-final against Denmark, the group released an official full-length version of the adapted song called "Southgate You're the One (Football's Coming Home Again)" via Columbia Records UK.
 Jenny Frost rejoined the band following a 13-year break to re-record the single.